Installation¶

 ,group

-variables if necessaryEnable and start the service:
+accordingly.Enable and start the service:

 sudo systemctl enable gunicorn-gds sudo systemctl start gunicorn-gds

-Trouble shooting¶
+Trouble Shooting¶

 Check if the socket file